jeffjose/todo/README.md

 1. **Task Promotion Tests**: Test how tasks are promoted between weeks

-   - Deadline tasks stay in their original week
+   - Deadline tasks stay in original week (`should keep deadline tasks in their original week even if overdue`)
-   - Finish By tasks are promoted to current week if overdue
+   - Finish By tasks are promoted to current week if overdue (`should promote overdue finishBy tasks to current week`)
-   - Completed tasks stay in their original week
+   - Completed tasks stay in original week (`should keep completed finishBy tasks in their original week`)
+   - Mixed task types (`should handle mixed deadline and finishBy tasks correctly`)

 2. **Task Hierarchy Tests**: Test parent-child relationships

-   - Parent tasks appear before children
+   - Parent tasks appear before children (`should sort tasks by path to maintain hierarchy`)
-   - Parent tasks are shown when subtasks are visible
+   - Parent tasks are shown when subtasks are visible (`should show parent tasks when subtask is visible`)
-   - Subtasks are shown when parent tasks are visible
+   - Subtasks are shown when parent tasks are visible (`should show subtasks when parent task is visible`)
+   - Mixed deadline/finishBy with subtasks (`should handle mixed deadline and finishBy tasks with subtasks`)

 3. **Task Sorting Tests**: Test sorting logic
-   - Sort by path to maintain hierarchy
+   - Sort by path to maintain hierarchy (`should sort tasks by path to maintain hierarchy`)
-   - Sort by status within same hierarchy level
+   - Sort by status within same hierarchy level (`should sort tasks by status within same hierarchy level`)
-   - Sort by date within same hierarchy level and status
+   - Sort by date within same hierarchy level and status (`should sort tasks by date within same hierarchy level and status`)
+   - Tasks with earlier dates appear first (`should promote slipped tasks to current week regardless of finishBy date`)

 To run the tests: